meshcloud/meshcloud-docs/docs/meshstack.customer-group-sync.md

 ### Collect

-In the Collect step, we connect to the LDAP server and fetch the LDAP entities.
+In the "Collect" step, we connect to the LDAP server and fetch the LDAP entities.
 In order to do that, the configuration needs to contain the information required to establish a connection with the LDAP server.
 The configuration model is as follows.